ordinaryexperts/aws-marketplace-oe-patterns-drupal/DEPLOYMENTGUIDE.md

 ## Deployment Options

-As stated previously, our template will provision a VPC with all associated components, AWS ASGs to launch EC2 instances, an ELB to manage web traffic, a fully auto-scaling Aurora Serverless MySQL database, AWS EFS for server-shared file storage, a complete CI/CD pipeline using S3 and CodeDeploy, and comprehensive application logging and resource monitoring via CloudWatch.
+As stated previously, our template will provision a VPC with all associated components, AWS ASGs to launch EC2 instances, an ELB to manage web traffic, a fully scalable Aurora MySQL database, AWS EFS for server-shared file storage, a complete CI/CD pipeline using S3 and CodeDeploy, and comprehensive application logging and resource monitoring via CloudWatch.

 The following optional parameters are accepted by the template to further customize the application stack.